-- 3 tubes Pillsbury crescent rolls
+- Three cans of Pillsbury crescent rolls

-- candied fruit
+- Candied fruit

 - 1 egg

-- sliced almonds
+- Sliced almonds

-- 1 cup powdered sugar
+- 1 cup of powdered sugar (confectioners’ sugar)

-- 1 tablespoon
+- 1 tablespoon freshly squeezed lemon juice

 - Open a can of rolls, spread it out on a cutting board, and split it into triangles.

-- Sprinkle with sugar and orange rind.
+- Sprinkle it with sugar and orange zest.

 - Add two tablespoons of water to the egg and mix well to create an egg wash.
 Brush egg wash on the dough and decorate with almonds and candied fruit.